Ballyvourney

 Ballyvourney (Baile Bhuirne [ˌbˠalʲə ˈwuːɾˠn̠ʲə], meaning 'Town of the Beloved', also spelled Baile Mhúirne) is a Gaeltacht village in southwest County Cork, Ireland.
-It is a civil parish in the barony of Muskerry West, and is also an ecclesiastical parish in the Roman Catholic Diocese of Cloyne.
-Ballyvourney is part of the Cork North-West Dáil Constituency.
+Ballyvourney is also a civil parish in the barony of Muskerry West, and an ecclesiastical parish in the Roman Catholic Diocese of Cloyne.

 Location and access

-The village stretches along the N22 road which links Cork city (to the southeast) with Killarney (to the northwest).
-The nearest large town is Macroom, while the nearest international airport is Cork Airport.
+The village stretches along the N22 road which links Cork city (48 km to the southeast) with Killarney (to the northwest).
+The nearest large town is Macroom (14 km), while the nearest international airport is Cork Airport.
 As of 2015, there has been a proposal to construct 22 km of dual carriageway from Coolcour at the eastern side of Macroom, bypassing Macroom to the north and finishing west of Ballyvourney.
 Bus Éireann Expressway Route 40 between Rosslare Europort and Tralee runs through Ballyvourney.